SPAAM-community/AncientMetagenomeDir/docs/using/using.md

 This table has lots of information about the specific DNA library that was sequenced, such as the strandedness of the library, library treatment (was damage removed), and what platform the library was sequenced on.

-In this case, as we want to place genomes on a phylogenomic tree, we will assume that the 'targed capture' libraries will have sufficient enriched genomic coverage for such purpose.
+In this case, as we want to place genomes on a phylogenomic tree, we will assume that the 'targeted capture' libraries will have sufficient enriched genomic coverage for such purpose.
 Therefore we filter the column `library_strategy` to 'Targeted-Capture'.

 ![Screenshot of Google Sheets window with ancientsinglegenome-hostassociated libraries table filtered to the two samples of interest and only 'targeted capture' libraries select, with 4 resulting rows being displayed](../../assets/tutorials/using/capture.png).